 Tempered glass is a type of glass that has been treated to increase its strength.
-This makes it ideal for use in a wide variety of applications, including windows and doors.
+This makes it ideal for use in a wide variety of applications, including windows and shower glass doors Chicago.
 Tempered glass has many unique properties that make it a great choice when compared to traditional window glass:

 Tempered glass is more resistant to breakage than regular glass, and it’s designed to shatter into small, harmless pieces.
 This means that when tempered glass breaks, it doesn’t create dangerous shards like regular window panes do–so you won’t have to worry about getting cut by them if you’re near the broken pane.

 Tempered glass is stronger than regular glass, which means it can withstand impact and be less likely to break.
 Tempered glass is made by heating up the surface of an existing piece of glass until it becomes soft enough for compression.
 Then, when cooled down quickly, the outer layer will harden into a thin slice of plastic around the entire perimeter of your window or door frame.
 This makes it much more resistant to breakage than regular glass would be in similar situations–it won’t shatter if hit by something like a baseball bat or thrown object while still allowing light transmission through its surface

 Tempered glass is easy to clean and maintain.
 You can simply wipe it down with a paper towel, or you can wash it with water and mild detergent.
 If there are stubborn stains left over after cleaning, try using vinegar or alcohol on a cloth instead of harsh chemicals like bleach or ammonia.